 34. Columbia River Gorge, Oregon

-The area is primarily known for its 90 spectacular waterfalls, which attract photographers and tourists worldwide.
-It also has many trails that people can hike on or even go camping and picnicking.
+The area is primarily known for its more than 90 spectacular waterfalls, which attract photographers and tourists from around the world.

 35. Glacier National Park, Montana

 Located in gorgeous northern Montana, Glacier National Park encompasses over 1 million acres of pure natural beauty and features more than 700 miles worth of nature and hiking trails.

 It includes parts of two mountain ranges, over 130 named lakes, more than 1,000 different species of plants, and hundreds of species of animals, including grizzly bears, mountain lions, bighorn sheep, and elk.